KrishnenduGhosh/TB/README.md

 # Steps:
 ## 1. Data collection:
 Transcript data for 27 textbooks from 7 subjects (Physics, Chemistry, Biology, Mathematics, Science, Geography and Economics) across 6-12 grades collected from https://ncert.nic.in.
 These data are collected and stored in 1_PDF folder in PDF format.
-You can download the data from https://drive.google.com/open?id=1KTWhbPk-N8_rz-p-wSIMo9nKKYWU7PU9
+You can download the data from https://drive.google.com/drive/folders/1bfzMKe-GATR-2rucQGPipN1qmFCCeH-S?usp=sharing
 ## 2. Preprocessing:
 Textbook contents (PDFs) are converted into TXT format and pre-processed by removing spurious data (appendix, exercise etc.).
-The code '1_convert.py' converts and preprocesses the data from folder '1_PDF' and stores in '2_Text' folder.
+The code '1_convert.py' converts and preprocesses the data from folder '1_PDF' and stores in '2_Text' folder in TXT format.
 ## 3. Segmentation:
-The tTextbook contents are segmented into textbook sections.
+The textbook contents are segmented into textbook sections.
 The code '2_section.py' segments transcripts from '2_Text' folder and stores in '3_Section' folder.
 ## 4. Concept Extraction:
 A. Key-concepts are extracted for each textbook sections.
 The code '3_concept.py' extracts the topics and stores in '4_Concept' folder in JSON format.
+We create 'uConcepts.txt' to store all the unique concepts.
+We also create 7 different files (with name of the corrsponding grade-levels, e.g., '6.txt' for grade-level 6) to store the concepts, used in the textbooks asscoiated to specific grade-levels.

 B. Wikipedia links are extracted for the extracted concepts.
-The code '4_Wiki.py' extracts the inlinks and outlinks, and stores in '4_Links' folder in JSON format.

-C. Based on these links, aspects (prerequisite, dependent or related concepts) for a concept is determined.
-The code '5_Aspect.py' determines these aspects for all the concepts present in '4_Links' folder and stores the aspects in '4_Aspects' folder in JSON format.
-It also stores a small dataset of 100 concepts and their aspects in 'Aspects.txt' for manual annotation.
-The annotator tagged these concepts and their aspcts as right/wrong, and this annotation is stored as 'GS_Aspects.txt' (available at https://drive.google.com/open?id=1peCDKd2u1xUuez5waN-2OgFRaSvUelh3).
+The code '4_wiki.py' extracts the inlinks and outlinks, and stores in '4_Link' folder in TXT format.
+It also randomly selects a set of 100 concepts and stores them with their inlnks and outlinks in '4_Aspect' folder in TXT format.
+This folder contains three files: 'Related.txt,' 'Prerequisite.txt,' and 'Dependent.txt.'
+We assigned annotatotrs to tag these concepts and their aspcts as right/wrong, and this annotation is stored as 'GS_Aspects.txt' (available at https://drive.google.com/open?id=1peCDKd2u1xUuez5waN-2OgFRaSvUelh3).

 ## 5. Deficiency Diagnosis:
-The textbook concepts are diagnosed for deficiencies.
-The code '4_off_predict.py' identifies the off-topics, stores them in '5_off' folder and also evaluates the concerned modules.
+A. The concepts from '4_Concept' folder are shown to annotators and they are asked to tag the cooresponding deficiency.
+This annotation is stored as 'GS_Deficiency.txt' (available at https://drive.google.com/open?id=1peCDKd2u1xUuez5waN-2OgFRaSvUelh3), made by combining 'GS1_Deficiency.txt' and 'GS1_Deficiency.txt.'

+B. '5_sfeature.py' extracts the section-specfic features and stores in '5_sfeature' folder.
+Similarly, '6_cfeature.py' extracts the concept=specific features and stores in '6_cfeature' folder.
+Combining this features values with the annotation lables from 'GS_Deficiency.txt', we create a 'feature.txt' representing the feature vector and label.

+C. Dataset from 'feature.txt' are divided in 3 parts: train, validate and test sets.
+'7_Deficiency.py' trains the deficiency identification model with train set and analyzes the performance of the features over the validation set to select the optimal set of features.
+Using those features, the deficient concepts are determined for the test set.
+The final performance of the deficiency identification model is also obtained.
+The predicted deficiency information is stored in '7_Deficiency' folder in TXT format.
 ## 6. Query Generation:
-Video lecture segments relevant to each of the off-topics are retrieved.
-The code '6_retrieval.py' retrieves the segments and stores in '6_Retrieved' folder in JSON format and as 'RT.txt' in '8_Retrieved/trec-eval/test' folder in TREC suggested text format.
-The '8_Result' folder is downloadable from https://drive.google.com/open?id=17-IxebyTtNsSXY98FfkTJWHK9goHhkOT which contains the folder 'trec-eval', providing the performance evaluation codes.
+'8_Query.py' generates the queries for the concepts based on their context and deficiencies.
+These queries are stored in '8_Query' folder.
 ## 7. Textbook Augmentation:
 A. Code '7_feature.py' extracts the features and stores them in 'rerank.txt' file under '7_Reranked' folder.